 - Who Does Private Equity Usually Invest In?

 - What Are the Benefits of Selling to Private Equity?

-- What Does Private Equity Do With Companies It Has Acquired?
+- What Do Private Equity Firms Do With Companies That Are Acquired?

 - How to Find Your Private Equity Exit